JAlcocerT/JAlcocerT/content/blog/dev-email.md

 SMTP stuff is messy, a collection of thoughts that helped me understand tech email concepts better

-This does not work anymore: https://github.com/umuterturk/email-verifier
+Unfortunately, [This](https://github.com/umuterturk/email-verifier) does not work anymore: https://github.com/umuterturk/email-verifier

 **Intro**